Information only. Not legal advice. Laws change and enforcement varies — consult a qualified attorney for your jurisdiction before acting.

 Brunei

 Brunei is in Other.
-Review the laws below before your trip — every entry has a source link, and the verdict layer is sorted worst-first.
+Review the laws below before your trip.
+Country pages link to official sources, and the verdict layer is sorted worst-first.

 Sharia Penal Code (phased since 2014, fully in force 2019).
 Theoretical death penalty for serious offenses; government has stated moratorium.
 Alcohol effectively banned (small personal allowance for non-Muslims on entry).
 Drug penalties severe.
 Same-sex relations criminal.